 Your breasts make milk in response to your baby's suckling.
 The more your baby nurses, the more milk your breasts will make.
 Knowing how your breasts make milk can help you understand the breastfeeding process.
-The breast is made up of several parts, including:

 Many mothers worry about making enough milk to feed their babies.
 Some women worry that their small breast size will make it harder to feed their babies enough milk.
-But, women of all sizes can make plenty of milk for their baby.
+But women of all sizes can make plenty of milk for their baby.
 The more often your baby breastfeeds, the more milk your breasts will make.

 Your baby's weight should double in the first few months.
 Because babies' tummies are small, they need many feedings to grow and be healthy.
 You can tell if your baby is getting enough milk by the number of wet diapers he has in a day and if he is gaining weight.

 If you think you have or will have a low milk supply, talk to a lactation consultant.
 Visit the Finding support and information section for other types of health professionals who can help you.

 Yes.
 Your breastmilk changes in the days after birth and continues to change as your baby grows.
 Learn what will happen with your milk, your baby, and you in the first few weeks.

 |Birth||Your body makes colostrum (a rich, thick, yellowish milk) in small amounts.
 It gives your baby early protection against diseases.||Your baby will probably be awake in the first hour after birth.
 This is a good time to breastfeed your baby.||Let your baby begin the process of searching for your nipple.
 This baby-led way of breastfeeding can help your baby get a good latch.|